Saturday, 5pm, wine o'clock. The day is winding down, everyone is occupied and it is time for a lazy afternoon drink with a plate of nibbles.

 - 1 garlic clove

-- 2 tbsp capers (well rinsed if they are the salt packed ones)
+- 2 tablespoon capers (well rinsed if they are the salt packed ones)

 - Drain the olives and put them into the bowl of a food processor.